 Table of Contents

-What is a cause of action in misleading and deceptive conduct?
+What is a cause of action in misleading or deceptive conduct?

-A cause of action in misleading and deceptive conduct is founded in the Australian Consumer Law (ACL)1 and provides a range of protections to consumers in relation to goods and services provided in the course of trade and commerce.
+A cause of action in misleading or deceptive conduct is founded in the Australian Consumer Law (ACL).1 .
+The ACL provides a range of protections to consumers in relation to goods and services.
+One of the most commonly applied sections of the ACL is the provision that prohibits misleading or deceptive conduct in relation to consumer transactions made in the course of trade or commerce.

 Section 18(1) of the Australian Consumer Law provides:

 “A person must not, in trade or commerce, engage in conduct that is misleading or deceptive or is likely to mislead or deceive”.